GregWWalters/dotfiles/README.md

 This repository allows me to track my configuration files in git without screwing things up by having a .git folder in my home directory.
 By use of an alias, I can run git commands against this side directory and still treat my home directory as the work tree.
+Various configurations are included as submodules.

 It was initialized with